An evidence-based security management and duty of care audit from Open Briefing will:

 - Workshops with risk owners and risk managers

-- Interviews with key informants, including those who are risk exposed as well as partners, funders and other external stakeholders
+- Interviews with key stakeholders, including those who are risk exposed as well as partners, funders and other relevant parties

 - Online survey of all staff